Earning a Doctor of Education Degree in California

 Keep in mind that California online Ed.D. programs can be just as challenging as on-campus doctorates.
 Dissertations are standard and hands-on work may be required.
 Even with for-profit options, candidates are expected to have a minimum 3.0 GPA and some experience under their belt.

 Note: Unsure about distance learning?
-We talk more about the distance learning experience in our overview of online doctoral programs in education.
+We talk more about the distance learning experience in our overview of online Ed.D. programs, and we cover costs in our guide to the cheapest online Ed.D. programs in the nation.

 Online Ed.D.
 Programs at Non-Profit Universities